 After a year-long, community-wide research study involving more than 8OO individuals, the Eau Claire Community Foundation (ECCF), in partnership with AMK Nonprofit Coaching, is moving forward with next steps to ensure grief support services are accessible, coordinated, and sustainable for all in our region.

-They’re now seeking a nonprofit sponsor to carry out a shared vision:
+Soon to be announced a nonprofit sponsor to carry out a shared vision:

 To strengthen and expand grief support in our community—starting with a centralized information hub, coordination among providers, and a foundation for sustainable, community-based services.